Buy American Act: How amendments affect Canadian businesses

 Download our guide to learn what opportunities are available to Canadian businesses, where to find these opportunities and how to get started selling to the U.S. Department of Defense.

 So, what can Canadian businesses do to mitigate the impact of recent amendments?
-One solution is for Canadian businesses to focus on innovation and differentiation.
-By developing innovative products and services that are not available in the U.S. market, Canadian businesses can carve out a niche for themselves and avoid direct competition with American companies.
+One solution is to focus on innovation and differentiation.
+By developing innovative products and services unavailable in the U.S. market, Canadian businesses can carve out a niche and avoid direct competition with American companies.

 Other options include: